hammour95/IPROFIN/README.md

 Download The trained SVM model for the localization prediction form:
 https://1drv.ms/f/s!AmL9JchooXjA6BWxH5hLz4400hGX?e=hr0fBZ
-copy it to the main folder
+copy it to the main folder.
+Next, download the model for SignalP6 from the link: https://mega.nz/file/uZ0DVQ7b#oDDerv_8mJmj1ypC_CX8OaWBxfYe4dXDvHGVgOiwCks and copy it to "./IPROFIN/src/model/signalP/venv/lib/python3.9/site-packages/signalp/model_weights/".

 ## Used Tools